hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 <InlineSvg src={require('@hashicorp/flight-icons/svg/arrow-right-24.svg?include')} />
 ```

-!!!
-Information

-The code above is an example; please update it accordingly to your codebase.
-!!!

-Since this is just an SVG asset, there are no _props_ that can be passed to it.
-You should refer to the [&lt;InlineSvg&gt;](https://react-components.vercel.app/components/inlinesvg) documentation to know how to apply color and size to the SVG icon.

-### React/SVG
+#### Importing icons as React/SVG components

-Single icons can be also imported and used directly as standalone React/SVG components:
+Single icons can be imported and used directly as standalone React/SVG components:

 ```javascript
 // import the React/TypeScript file (using 'require')